pingidentity/pingone-go-client/pingone/docs/DavinciConnectorInstance.md

 ### NewDaVinciConnectorInstance

-`func NewDaVinciConnectorInstance(links DaVinciConnectorInstanceLinks, connector ResourceRelationshipDaVinci, environment ResourceRelationshipPingOne, id string, name string, ) *DaVinciConnectorInstance`
+`func NewDaVinciConnectorInstance(links DaVinciConnectorInstanceLinks, connector ResourceRelationshipDaVinciReadOnly, environment ResourceRelationshipReadOnly, id string, name string, ) *DaVinciConnectorInstance`

 NewDaVinciConnectorInstance instantiates a new DaVinciConnectorInstance object This constructor will assign default values to properties that have it defined,